Are you looking for the Top Top 10 Extinct Animals?

 Conservation Organizations

-The Pinta Island tortoise, thought to have gone extinct with the death of Lonesome George in 2012, is not extinct as scientists found 31 tortoises on Isabella Island in the Galapagos Island chain that are believed to be partially descended from the Pinta Island tortoise but are functionally extinct in their natural environment.
+The Pinta Island tortoise, also called the Pinta giant tortoise or Abingdon Island tortoise, is a Galápagos tortoise species native to Ecuador’s Pinta Island.
+It was widely believed to be extinct, notably with the passing of Lonesome George in 2012.
+However, recent discoveries have brought a glimmer of hope, as scientists have identified 31 tortoises on Isabella Island in the Galapagos Island chain.
+These tortoises are believed to have partial lineage from the Pinta Island tortoise but are considered functionally extinct in their natural habitat.

 The western black rhinoceros or West African black rhinoceros is an extinct subspecies of the black rhinoceros.
 It was declared extinct by the IUCN in 2011.